solofrain/solofrain.github.io/tech/circuit/interface/intro-jesd204b.md

 ##  5. Physical Layer

 The physical layer is where the data is serialized, and the 8B/10B encoded data is transmitted and received at line rate speeds.
 The physical layer includes serial/deserializer (SERDES) blocks, drivers, receivers, and **CDR**.
 These blocks are often designed using custom cells since the data transfer rates are very high.
 The JESD204 and JESD204A both support speeds up to 3.125 Gbps.
 The JESD204B specification supports three possible speed grades.
 Speed Grade 1 supports up to 3.125 Gbps and is based on the OIF-SxI5-0.10 specification.
 Speed Grade 2 supports up to 6.375 Gbps and is based on the CEI-6G-SR specification.
-The third speed grade supports up to 12.5 Gbps and is based on the CEI-11G-SR specification.
-Table 2 provides an overview of some of the specifications for the physical layer for each of the three speed grades.
+The third speed grade supports up to 12.5 Gbps and is based on the CEI-11G-SR specification. **Table 3** provides an overview of some of the specifications for the physical layer for each of the three speed grades.

-##### Table 2.
+##### Table 3.
 JESD204B Physical Layer Specifications

  Parameter | OIF-Sx15-01.0 | CEI-6G-SR | CEI-11G-SR
  :-:|:-:|:-:|:-: